Specific airport measures

 From 4am (GMT) on 1st November 2020, travellers returning to the UK from Cyprus are required to self-isolate for 14 days.

-The FCO currently advises against all non-essential travel to the Dominican Republic.
+The FCDO advises against all but non-essential travel to the Dominican Republic.
 Travellers to the Dominican Republic will need to complete this health form before departure.

 From 1 August 2020 all passengers arriving in Dubai from any destination, including passengers connecting in Dubai, must complete this health declaration form and give it to the airline staff at check-in.
 The form will also be available at check-in.